renderedtext/semctl/README.md

   - `semctl promote -p <pipeline_id> "Production deployment"` -
     Triggers a `Production deployment` promotion of a pipeline with the given id.
     The promotion will be successfully triggered only if the parent pipeline has passed because the `override` flag is not given.

+  - `semctl promote -e type=production -e region=eu-central-1  "Deployment"` -
+    Triggers a `Deployment` promotion of a pipeline with with id from the `SEMAPHORE_PIPELINE_ID` environment variable.
+    On trigger, parameter `type` will be set to `production` and parameter `region` will be set to  `eu-central-1`.
+    The promotion will be successfully triggered only if the parent pipeline has passed because the `override` flag is not given.